Determining Liability in Truck Accidents

 Who Is At Fault for a Truck Accident?

-Determining fault in a truck accident may not be as simple as it first seems.
+Determining fault in a truck accident may not be as simple as initially seems.
 Although truck drivers are accountable for controlling their vehicles, they may not be solely or even partially to blame for any mishaps.
 The following general rules illustrate how complicated the process of determining fault for a truck accident can be:

 - Drunk driving accidents are considered the truck driver’s fault